Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 *A pie chart showing the impact of furnished and unfurnished on rentals*

 ## 4. Which property type (flats, detached, etc.) dominates each region in terms of availability?
-From the visual, it is clear that the property type that dominates the market is the flats followed by detached units.
+From the table below, it is clear that the property type that dominates the market is the flats followed by detached units.
 | Region       | Flat | Detached Units |
 |----------------|---------------------|------------------|
 | Greater Accra          | 10,619             | 4,638              |